Cheltenham Festival: Alex Scott shares his six best bets

-Alex Scott has taken a close look at all 28 races during the four-day extravaganza and shares his six best bets.
-Our website editor is predicting a 16-1 French-trained winner, plus fancies mares chalked up at 14-1 and 12-1.
+Alex Scott has taken a close look at all 28 races during the four-day extravaganza and shares his five best bets, including one chalked up at 20-1, plus another at 12-1.
 Don't forget to check out our Cheltenham Festival betting offers.

 Singer Arkle Novices’ Chase